swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 language version and the revised Swift 4 Package Manager PackageDescription API.
-Since their package sources are still written with Swift 3, they should specify the Swift 3 language compatibility version in their manifest, if they didn't already, so that it doesn't start defaulting to building the sources as Swift 4 code.
+Since their package sources are still written with Swift 3, they should specify the Swift 3 language compatibility version in their manifest, if they didn't already, so that it doesn't start defaulting to building their sources as Swift 4 code.
 The author is now free to adopt new PackageDescription API in their Package.swift manifest.
 They are not required to update the language version of their package sources at the same time.